amorel/quote-generator/README.md

 - Extend data with additional quotes and authors
 - Implement pagination for large data sets
 - Consider adding authentication for secured access

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for more details.

 ## Acknowledgments